 Who is a Candidate for Single-Port Surgery?

 For certain procedures, patients considered for laparoscopic surgery also may be candidates for a single-port procedure.
 Patients may not be eligible if they have had multiple major abdominal surgeries or are morbidly obese, as both conditions limit visibility and movement inside the abdomen.
-If you are interested in making an appointment with a surgeon who performs single-port procedures, please call 800.223.2273, ext.
-45600.

 Who Performs Single-Port Surgery at Cleveland Clinic?